justint42/Highway-Traffic-ETL/README.md

 To deploy this pipeline:

--Start Apache Airflow with the start_airflow command.
+- Start Apache Airflow with the start_airflow command.
--Create a DAG to define workflow parameters and the execution schedule (ETL_toll_data.py).
+- Create a DAG to define workflow parameters and the execution schedule (ETL_toll_data.py).
--Place the Extract_Transform_data.sh shell script in the Airflow environment.
+- Place the Extract_Transform_data.sh shell script in the Airflow environment.
--Make the DAG operational by copying it to the Airflow DAGs directory, unpausing it in the Airflow UI, and monitoring the execution.
+- Make the DAG operational by copying it to the Airflow DAGs directory, unpausing it in the Airflow UI, and monitoring the execution.

 # Airflow DAG